Facebook COO Sheryl Sandberg wasn’t inclined to negotiate her proposed salary until she was emphatically urged by her late husband and brother-in-law.

 The Accenture study also found that nearly half of women and men respondents reported asking for a promotion to greater job responsibility, suggesting willingness to advocate for themselves to achieve monetary rewards.

-Translated, this means that women’s assertive bargaining behavior is judged as “congruent” with female gender roles in some contexts yet not in others.
+Translated, this means that women’s assertive bargaining behavior is judged as congruent with female gender roles in some contexts.

-As a result, most women intuitively consider this “contextual variation” and potential “backlash” against perceived incongruity when negotiating.
+As a result, many women consider this “contextual variation” and potential “backlash” against perceived incongruity when negotiating.

-Many then adjust bargaining behavior to “manage social impressions” in contexts where assertive bargaining behavior may be seen as incongruent with female gender roles.
+They adjust bargaining behavior to manage social impressions in contexts where assertive bargaining behavior is seen as incongruent with female gender roles.

-Women who advocated for themselves reduced their assertive behaviors and competing tactics, resulting in poorer negotiation outcomes in one of Amanatullah and Morris’s lab studies.
+Women who advocated for themselves reduced assertive behaviors and competing tactics, resulting in poorer negotiation outcomes.

-In contrast, when women advocated for others, they achieved better outcomes because they did not reduce assertive behaviors or engage in “hedging.”
+In contrast, women advocated for others achieved better outcomes because they did not reduce assertive behaviors or engage in “hedging.”

-Margaret Neale of Stanford Graduate School of Business said, “Negotiation is interdependent process – every bad deal you’ve gotten, you’ve agreed to.”
+“Negotiation is interdependent process – every bad deal you’ve gotten, you’ve agreed to,” argued Margaret Neale of Stanford Graduate School of Business.

-From her empirical research, Neale offers practical model to structure more effective negotiations, summarized by the acronym APAP:
+Her empirical research informed her recommended structure to achieve more effective negotiation outcomes, summarized by the acronym APAP:

-– What are the aspirational goals, or optimistic assessment of the best possible outcomes?
+– What are the Aspirational goals for the best possible outcomes?

 – Assess: How much influence do you have?

-– Could the benefits of negotiating outweigh the costs?
+– How might the benefits of negotiating outweigh the costs?

 – Prepare: What are your interests (not positions, or proposed outcome)?